 The mid reading is used in the flow calculation if all the discrepancies are outside the limit.
 The average of the two closest readings are used in the flow calculation in all other cases.
+The I/O channels measuring the differential pressure is entered.

-- dP1H IO n Ch m

-- dP2H IO n Ch m

-- dP3H IO n Ch m
+- dP1H IO n Ch m - dP2H IO n Ch m - dP3H IO n Ch m

-- n number of I/O board

-- discrepancy (in % of the transmitter range); - Maximum deviation between the readings of any two transmitters. - discrepancy timeout (in seconds) If the discrepancy exists longer then this timeout time, then alarm is raised. - o modbus sign.;
+- discrepancy (in % of the transmitter range);

+Maximum deviation between the readings of any two transmitters.

+discrepancy timeout (in seconds)

+If the discrepancy exists longer then this timeout time, then alarm is raised.

+o modbus sign.;

 It is assumed that differential pressure signal is received on Modbus channel.

 In this case new data entry field appear to enter the dP channel parameters.